 - Bob and other owners accept the

-UpgradeCoinProposal.
-To keep this example simple, we assume that there are only coins issued by Alice.
+UpgradeCarbonCertProposal.
+To keep this example simple, we assume that there are only carbon certificates issued by Alice.
 Therefore, each owner has to accept at most one proposal.

-- As owners accept upgrade proposals, Alice has to upgrade each coin.
-This means that she has to execute the upgrade choice once for each coin.
+- As owners accept upgrade proposals, Alice has to upgrade each certificate.
+This means that she has to execute the upgrade choice once for each certificate.
 Owners will not all accept the upgrade at the same time and some might never accept it.
-Therefore, this should be a long-running process that upgrades all coins of a given owner as soon as they accept the upgrade.
+Therefore, this should be a long-running process that upgrades all carbon certificates of a given owner as soon as they accept the upgrade.

 Given those constraints, we are going to use the following tools for the upgrade:

 - A DAML script that will be executed once by Alice and creates an

 UpgradeCarbonCertProposalas Bob.
 While we could also use a DAML script to accept the proposal, this step will often be exposed as part of a web UI so doing it interactively in Navigator resembles that workflow more closely.

 - A long-running DAML trigger that upgrades all

 In our DAML Script, we are first going to query the ACS (Active Contract Set) to find all

 CarbonCert contracts issued by us.
 Next, we are going to extract the